-- 2.23.2 The number of vehicles standing at any rank must not exceed the number for which the rank is appointed at any time. - 2.23.3 It is an offence to leave a hackney carriage vehicle unattended on a taxi rank20.
-Hackney carriages can only wait on a rank whilst standing for hire. - 2.23.4 It is not acceptable to make bookings to pick up from the rank.
+- 2.24.3 The number of vehicles standing at any rank must not exceed the number for which the rank is appointed at any time. - 2.24.4 It is not acceptable to make bookings to pick up from the rank.
 Ranks are to be used exclusively to stand for public hire not to pick up bookings and not to park whilst looking for customers.
 If any member of the public approaches a vehicle on the rank, they are entitled to expect to be offered a public hire service.

-2.24 METERS
+2.25 METERS

-- 2.24.1 The licensing authority requires all hackney carriages to be fitted with a calendar controlled taxi meter.
-The meter must be maintained in good working order at all times and must be sealed and calibrated to the correct tariff by an authorised agent. - 2.24.2 All meters must meet any statutory requirements and the accuracy of any meter must be maintained. - 2.24.3 Roof signs should be wired through the meter ensuring that when the meter is activated, the illuminated roof sign is extinguished when the fare commences.
+- 2.25.1 The licensing authority requires all hackney carriages to be fitted with a calendar controlled taxi meter.
+The meter must be maintained in good working order at all times and must be sealed and calibrated to the correct tariff by an authorised agent. - 2.25.2 All meters must meet any statutory requirements and the accuracy of any meter must be maintained. - 2.25.3 Roof signs should be wired through the meter ensuring that when the meter is activated, the illuminated roof sign is extinguished when the fare commences. - 2.25.4 The meter must be engaged for every journey from the point at which the hirer commences his/her journey.
+The meter must be engaged whether the vehicle has been pre-booked or not.